 Public life ensures that some will join while others reject, some will please and others will offend.

-Continuing their journey south, the child sought out Jesus and was happy to be carried by Him.
+Continuing their journey south, the child Jesus had used as an object lesson sought Him out and was happy to be carried by Him.
 Soon the silence of the disciples lifted and they brought a matter of some concern to the Master’s attention.
 They had witnessed someone not of their group operating in the power of Jesus’ name.
 They wanted Jesus to shut him done.
 Weren’t they the exclusive holders of such power and privilege?